Rui90/EventManager/README.md

 ### Pro agil

-Basic web api that uses .NET Core 3.1 with Entity Framework 3.1 and creates it's first table with two get endpoints to access it.
+Basic REST Api Sekeleton on top of .NET Core 3.1 with Entity Framework 3.1, integrated with a SPA on top of Angular 9.

+The project will increment across the time.

+Step 1:

 Also created a basic application on Angular 9 with bootstrap and fortawesome that connects to the web api.